 - Deliberately create marketing content (product descriptions, gift guides, etc.) so it's pleasant to engage with on small screens.

 The Power of Analytics for the Holiday Marketing Season

 This raises the question of how to best leverage new marketing investments, especially for maximum return over the holiday buying season.
 As mentioned, eCommerce holiday marketing can now be pursued with maximum personalization—if you have the proper tools and strategies in place.

 While third-party cookies can still be leveraged, follow these tips to personalize your holiday marketing strategy and boost end-of-year sales:

 - Personalize your purchase confirmation screens or any follow-up messages with highly relevant purchasing suggestions, gifts, or discounts based on their activity

 - Implement loyalty programs to begin shifting to robust first-party analytics

-- Reach out to at-risk customers – those who went far into the buyer’s journey, then stopped – and show that you care about their exact needs these holidays
+- Reach out to at-risk customers – those who went far into the buyer's journey, then stopped – and show that you care about their exact needs for the holidays

 - Gauge and compare sales channels to measure performance and make appropriate adjustments